 Mark joined Watsi on September 5th, 2013.
 9 other people also joined Watsi on that day!
-Mark's most recent donation supported Vanly, a boy from Cambodia, to fund spinal surgery.
+Mark's most recent donation supported Abdirahim, a boy from Ethiopia, to fund a colostomy closure.

 Mark has funded healthcare for 200 patients in 14 countries.

 Abdirahim is a child from Ethiopia.
 Abdirahim is a cute boy who loves to play with others.
 He loves to play football with other children in the village.
 He also loves to watch animation movies.
 Abdirahim’s father is retired while his mother was a business woman who supported the family until six months ago when she passed away.
 Abdirahim has five siblings.
 Abdirahim underwent a colostomy, in which the end of the colon is brought through an opening in the abdominal wall.
 This surgery is often performed to bypass bowel malformations, but colostomies are usually temporary and may call for closure.
 In Abdirahim's case, his colostomy requires closure in order to restore bowel function and prevent future complications.
 Our medical partner, African Mission Healthcare Foundation, is requesting $961 to cover the cost of a colostomy closure for Abdirahim.
 The surgery is scheduled to take place on September 09 and, once completed, will hopefully allow him to live more comfortably and confidently.
 His dad said “After the operation I see a bright future for our child.
 I believe his trouble will come to end.
 And for us the families, it is a big relief.”